Europe·Greece·Updated May 3, 2026

 High Risk

-Ios has 10 documented tourist scams across 6 categories in our database.
+Ios has 13 documented tourist scams across 8 categories in our database.
 Scam activity is rated moderate.
-The most commonly reported risks are Drink Spiking in Chora Bars, Cliffside Path Accident Risk Exploitation, Taxi Overcharging from the Port.
+The most commonly reported risks are ATM Skimming at Chora Cash Machines, Drink Spiking in Chora Bars, Cliffside Path Accident Risk Exploitation.

 Editorially reviewed — sources cross-referenced before publishing.
 How we verify →